tgustinak/tgustinak.github.io/content/index.md

 - Proposed and delivered multiple frontend improvements through proof-of-concept implementations (e.g., download progress indicators, leave-form confirmation, improved URL structure)
 - Contributed to the setup and expansion of an end-to-end testing suite using Playwright (Python), increasing confidence in frontend stability and regression detection

+Stack: TypeScript, React, TanStack Query, React Hook Form, Webpack, Vite, Module Federation, OpenAPI, Docker, Jenkins, Kubernetes

 ### 2021 - 2022 Whereby

-Role: Full-stack Engineer
+Full-stack Engineer on video conferencing SaaS app
-Stack: TypeScript, React, Redux, Node.js (Express), Uleash, Jenkins, Docker, Terraform, AWS

 - Overhauled signup and user activation process to streamline onboarding and improve conversion
 - Simplified and automated billing for business customers using custom metrics for each customer
 - Contributed to increase our test coverage (both unit and E2E)
 - Served as on-call engineer with 1 week rotation period

+Stack: TypeScript, React, Redux, Node.js (Express), Uleash, Jenkins, Docker, Terraform, AWS

 ### 2018 - 2020 Sticker Mule

-Role: Full-stack Engineer
+Full-stack Engineer on internal apps supporting manufacturing and shipping
-Stack: Ruby, Ruby on Rails, TypeScript, Node.js (Express), React, Redux, GraphQL, gRPC, Jenkins, Docker, GCloud

 - Developed and maintained internal applications to support manufacturing and shipping processes;
 - Implemented new features, optimized performance, and refactored legacy systems into scalable microservices with comprehensive unit test coverage

+Stack: Ruby, Ruby on Rails, TypeScript, Node.js (Express), React, Redux, GraphQL, gRPC, Jenkins, Docker, GCloud

 ### 2014 - 2018 TRIONYX technologies

-Role: Lead Backend Engineer
+Lead Backend Engineer on nation-wide high traffic news portal for television channel
-Stack: PHP (Zend, Laravel), JavaScript (jQuery, Vue.js), CSS/Sass

 - Redesigned application architecture to make the codebase more maintainable and easier for newcomers to understand
 - Introduced code reviews so the team shares knowledge and start conversations about best practices and code style
 - Migrated from SVN to Git
+- Introduced code quality standards and checks
 - Implemented Gulp (later Webpack) for our frontend builds so we can use tools like Sass to boost our productivity and help maintain our CSS files easily
 - Introduced unit testing for critical parts of the codebase (we had 0 coverage)